-- Timely it is the appropriate time for looking at the issue. - Targeted clear and realistic goals. - Achievable the resolution is calling for something meaningful and sensible that can be achieved. - Open to partnership potential the WI's campaign will add value to the work of other organisations. - Accurate reflects the current situation with accurate information. - Open to PR potential potential to gain positive media coverage for the WI. - Appropriate fits with the WI's charitable objects, history and ethos.
+- Timely it is the appropriate time for looking at the issue. - Targeted clear and realistic goals. - Achievable the resolution is calling for something meaningful and sensible that can be achieved. - Open to partnership potential the WI's campaign will add value to the work of other organisations.

+- Accurate reflects the current situation with accurate information. - Open to PR potential potential to gain positive media coverage for the WI. - Appropriate fits with the WI's charitable objects, history and ethos.

-Please contact your Federation Resolutions Co-ordinator or the NFWI Public Affairs Team via pa@nfwi.org.uk for more information about resolutions and NFWI campaigns.
+Please contact your Federation Resolutions Coordinator or the NFWI Public Affairs Team via pa@nfwi.org.uk for more information about resolutions and NFWI campaigns.

-7.2 The PA Digest
+9.2 The PA Digest

 The Public Affairs Team has created a monthly e-update on all the latest WI campaigning news.
-You can subscribe to this on My WI and view recent issues.
+You can subscribe to this on My WI and view recent issues here or by going to My WI / Public Affairs and Campaigns / Public Affairs Digest

-8. FINANCE
+10. FINANCE

-The WI Treasurer oversees the financial affairs of the WI but the financial well-being of the WI is the responsibility of all members.
+The WI Treasurer oversees the financial affairs of the WI but the financial wellbeing of the WI is the responsibility of all members.

-8.1 Finance checklist for new WIs
+10.1 Finance checklist for new WIs